carbon-design-system/carbon/.github/CONTRIBUTING.md

 ### Pointing NPM dependency of `carbon-components` right to the source code

-Though above approach is the most straightforward, it involves an overhead of having to run build process at `cabron-components`, in addition to one at framework variant repo, upon every Sass code change.
+Though above approach is the most straightforward, it involves an overhead of having to run build process at `carbon-components`, in addition to one at framework variant repo, upon every Sass code change.

 To avoid such overhead, you can point NPM dependency of `carbon-components` right to the source code, though there is a caveat that our future change to directory structure, etc. may make such steps no longer work.
 Here are the steps: